Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: Localization

+directly as the definition of such a phase.
+Here the exponential decay with $l$ is the strict exponential localization of the operator while the exponential growth with the order $k$ is a consequence of having a finite number of possible clusters with lengths less than $l$ which can be visited before returning to a cluster of length $l$.
+Along the commutator path the weights are multiplied leading to an $e^k$ growth.
+This is best understood in a graph theoretical language which is discussed in Sec.~\ref{Sec_XXZ}.
+From Eq.~\eqref{loc4} it follows immediately that the total norm $s^{(p)}(k)\leq\sum_l s^{(p)}_l(k) \sim \e^k$ because the sum over $l$ converges.
-We note that both the free-fermion case and the localized case show an exponential growth of the operator norm.
-Thus, the total operator norm is insufficient to distinguish a non-localized free-fermion phase from a localized interacting or non-interacting phase.
-What does distinguish the two phases though is how different terms in the commutator contribute to the norm.
-If we denote by $[H,A]^{(k)}_l$ the terms in the commutator of order $k$ which have support on $l$ lattice sites, then we expect that in the localized case

-For a non-localized phase, on the other hand, the initially local operator $A$ will spread over the entire lattice, implying that terms in the commutator with $l\ll k$ should contribute approximately equally to the total norm.
+We note, furthermore, that in the free-fermion case both the non-localized and the localized case show an exponential growth of the operator norm.
+Thus, the total operator norm is insufficient to distinguish between them.
+What does distinguish them is that the local norm $s^{(p)}_l(k)$ will follow Eq.~\eqref{loc4} in the localized case while in a non-localized phase the initially local operator $A$ will spread over the entire lattice, implying that terms in the commutator with $l\ll k$ will contribute approximately equally to the total norm.

-To summarize, we hypothesize that the bound \eqref{generalB} is asymptotically tight for an interacting, non-localized system which thus should have an operator norm $s(k)$ which grows faster than exponential with the order of the commutator $k$.
-In an interacting localized phase---the putative many-body localized phase---the norm growth, as we have proven, can instead only be at most exponential.
-For a free-fermion model, the norm growth is also always at most exponential whether it is in a localized phase or not.
-In the latter case, we can distinguish a localized from a non-localized phase by studying the contributions $s_l(k)$ from terms which are supported on $l$ lattice sites to the total norm of the commutator $s(k)$.